nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 There are multiple dimensions and considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
-A variety of permission policies can be used to define how many tokens can be transferred, who can perform a transfer, and who can receive tokens.
+A variety of transfer permission policies can be used to define how many tokens can be transferred, who can perform a transfer, and who can receive tokens.
 A token contract can be designed to support a single token type (e.g. ERC-20 or ERC-721) or multiple token types (e.g. ERC-1155) to optimize batch transfers and atomic swaps of the tokens.